GitauHarrison/somasoma-tech-blog/README.md

 Forwarding                    https://3472-197-237-0-37.ngrok.io -> http://localhost:5000
 ```

 Paste, for example, "https://3472-197-237-0-37.ngrok.io" on another device such as your phone.
-You will be required to sign up for an ngrok account (if you haven't already) and install your authtoken.
+You should be able to see the application running.
+If not, you will be required to [sign up for an ngrok account](https://dashboard.ngrok.com/signup) (in case you haven't already) and install your `authtoken`.
+It is actually very simple:

+- Download ngrok for your operating system
+- Extract the ngrok binary on linux or Mac OS X (on Windows, you double-click the .exe file)
+- Connect your account
+- Fire it up

 9. Want to start ngrok when the server fires up?